Dpdl (Dynamic Packet Definition Language)

 VIDEO of Dpdl sample 3D application

-Further programming languages can be developed and integrated via a dedicated plug-in interface and configuration.
-This enables basically every sort of programming language or natural language interpreter to be embedded directly in Dpdl code.
+This enables basically every sort of programming language or natural language syntax interpreter to be embedded and executed directly within Dpdl code.

-This features is very useful for rapid development and rapid prototyping and is also a key feature for generative software.
+This features is very useful for rapid development and rapid prototyping and is also a key feature for generative code.

 Dpdl Example with embedded ‘C’ and ‘JavaScript’ code

-Sample Dpdl script with embedded ‘C’ code and javascript:
+Sample Dpdl code with embedded ‘C’ code and javascript:

 struct A {